pranavk/pranavk.me/_posts/2015-02-03-libreoffice-headless-comes-to-the-rescue.md

 During exam time, I often have to read a lot of .ppt files provided to me by our instructors.
 That's what we are supposed to study so that sylabii can be revised quickly.
-I don't windows at all and hence have to use libreoffice for opening these presentation files but libreoffice is quite slow for me as compared to microsoft powerpoint.
+I don't use windows at all and hence have to use libreoffice for opening these presentation files but libreoffice is quite slow for me as compared to microsoft powerpoint.
 I don't want to install Windows now just because of this purpose.
 However, I observed that pdfs can be opened